hyperhq/blog.hyper.sh/blog/source/serverless-ci-with-hyper-and-jenkins.md

 ---

-# Serverless CI - The Hyper.sh plugin for Jenkins

 ## What is Hyper.sh?

 [Hyper.sh](https://hyper.sh/docker-hosting) is a container-native cloud service.
 With Hyper.sh you do not have to maintain a VM cluster and you can still use the same Docker tools, like Docker Compose, that you're used to using locally.